Wondering how to say the name of this hot and sunny city? It’s pronounced Nyah-mey.

 Niger welcomed 123,000 tourists into the country in 2013, many of whom visited Niamey for its wonderful climate, extensive wildlife and rich culture.

-Do you have any interesting or fun facts about Niamey that we’ve missed?
-Share them here in the comments section below!
+Do you have any fun facts about Niamey?
+Share them in the comments below!